 Community Groups are the heartbeat of Generation Church.
 Generation Church began on Monday nights in the fall of 2013.
 We would eat together, sing together and spend time studying and applying God’s word for our church plant.
 Our hope was that we would be a local church not just on Sunday but throughout the week.
 This continues to be our hope and mission as we aim to have Christ centered relationships flourishing and disciples made through Generation Church.

 When the church started in the book of Acts, it didn’t start as a new religion, but rather as a movement.
 Instead, there were small groups of people living deeply in community who shared a belief that was radically different than any other belief in the world.
 They believed that Jesus was God, that he was murdered for claiming to be God and rose from the dead signifying that he is God and Lord of all as the Savior of the world.

 Community groups should not be an alternative for authentic Biblical community where people do life together, meet each other’s needs, care for one another, hold each other accountable and love one another well.
 True Biblical Community cannot be accomplished only through structured meetings every week…they must be a lifestyle.
-Community Groups are designed to enhance the Holy Spirit’s work of building the body of Christ in community.
+Community Groups are designed to enhance the Holy Spirit’s work of building the body of Christ in community on mission.

 Living in community is one of the foundational desires of our church.
 A community group is a group of 6 to 15 adults (and families, in some cases) who gather weekly or every-other-week in a home to build one another up and grow in their faith.